Manti in Sanpete County, Utah — The American Mountains (Southwest)

 Erected by Central Utah Pioneer Heritage Association.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Unique Way to Conquer the West (here, next to this marker); New Home, New Neighbors (here, next to this marker); Welcome to Historic Manti City Cemetery (a few steps from this marker); The Manti Pioneers (a few steps from this marker); Gathering Zion (a few steps from this marker); Faith and Miracles (within shouting distance of this marker); A Temple in Zion (within shouting distance of this marker); History on a Headstone (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A Unique Way to Conquer the West (here, next to this marker); New Home, New Neighbors (here, next to this marker); Welcome to Historic Manti City Cemetery (a few steps from this marker); The Manti Pioneers (a few steps from this marker); Bridging the Past, Present, Future / Building Bridges (a few steps from this marker); Gathering Zion (a few steps from this marker); Faith and Miracles (within shouting distance of this marker); A Temple in Zion (within shouting distance of this marker).
 Touch for a list and map of all markers in Manti.

 Credits.
 This page was last revised on March 24, 2024.
 It was originally submitted on March 20, 2024, by Jeremy Snow of Cedar City, Utah.
-This page has been viewed 38 times since then.
+This page has been viewed 148 times since then and 10 times this year.
 Photo 1. submitted on March 20, 2024, by Jeremy Snow of Cedar City, Utah. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker. photo of the marker within its surroundings • Can you help?